anujnm/code-test/README.md

 <pre><code>python benchApp.py {command-name} {command-arg}</pre></code>

-A list of all available commands can be found in the documentation (below).
-The {command-arg} here refers to either a date (for balances), or a category.
+Here is the list of the available CLI commands: total {category-name}
+transactions {category-name}
+balance {date}

-Category names have been generated from the ledger entries.
+The category names have been generated from ledger entries.
 Examples include 'Travel Expense, Nonlocal', and 'Equipment Expense'.
-If you wish to get data that is unfiltered by category, you can use the 'All' parameter.
-Note that category names are case-sensitive.
+Note that these category names are case-sensitive

+All the above commands can also be used with the category 'All' so that data can be returned without category-based filtering.

 Example: